instrumental-products/agent-os/instructions/execute-tasks.md

 <case_c_prompt>
   Current branch: [CURRENT_BRANCH]
-  This project needs branch: [PROJECT_BRANCH]
+  This spec needs branch: [SPEC_BRANCH]

-  May I create a new branch for this project? (yes/no)
+  May I create a new branch for this spec? (yes/no)
 </case_c_prompt>

 <instructions>